golemfactory/golem-kernel-python/README.md

 *  **Minimal amount of disk space (GB)** - disk
 *  **Minimal amount of CPU cores** - cores

-Please take into account that Golem Network is a free market and Jupyter on Golem uses best price strategy (i.e. choosing the cheapest option among all offers received).
-Sometimes it might take a litle bit longer to find a provider and setup him for work.
+Please take into account that sometimes it might take a litle bit longer to find a provider and setup him for work.
 To define how much You are willing to wait You can use timeout parameter.
 Default timeout is set to 10 minutes (`timeout=10m`)

 Sample connect command requesting for provider with at least 4GM of RAM, 10GB of Disk space and 2 CPU cores:
 ```